roddyrasti/hello-world/README.md

 making a depository into my first repository

 it's been so cold,
-so icy, such cool
+so icy, such cool.
 trying to learn
-on the webs coding school
+on the webs, coding school.
-winter is here
+winter is here.
-the data's unclear
+the data's unclear.
 i know nothing jon sneaux
-not for longeye hope seaux!
+not for longeye hope seaux